FlorianFrank/CipherCellWiki/docs/oran-tutorial/architecture/ORAN_Architecture.md

 - **O-RU (O-RAN Radio Unit):** Handles radio signal transmission and reception at the physical layer.
 - **O-DU (O-RAN Distributed Unit):** Manages real-time baseband processing and lower-layer protocols.
+- **O-CU (O-RAN Central Unit):** Focuses on higher-layer protocols and splits into two functional parts:
-- **O-CU-CP (O-RAN Central Unit – Control Plane):** Responsible for non-real-time control and signaling functions.
+    - **O-CU-CP (Control Plane):** Responsible for non-real-time control and signaling functions.
-- **O-CU-UP (O-RAN Central Unit – User Plane):** Manages user data traffic with low latency.
+    - **O-CU-UP (User Plane):** Manages user data traffic with low latency.
-- **Near-Real-Time RIC (RAN Intelligent Controller):** Provides policy-driven and AI-assisted optimization for RAN functions.
+- **Near-Real-Time RIC:** Provides policy-driven and AI-assisted optimization for RAN functions.
 - **Service Management and Orchestration Framework:** Coordinates lifecycle management, network slicing, and resource allocation across O-RAN components.

 This layered approach enables interoperability, vendor flexibility, and the integration of intelligent control for next-generation mobile networks.

+Next, we will describe each component of this architecture in greater detail.